digideskio/jms-server/README.md

 # JavaScript Module Server

-An AMD module server for Javascript, based on Hapijs.
+An AMD module server for Javascript, that handles dependencies and bundles on-the-fly using negative loading, based on Hapijs.

 ### Usage